bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/module4-web-application-deployment/README.md

 ## Assignment

+This assignment will closely follow lesson - the main importance of the assignment today is to ensure that you understand the steps that took place.

 - Deploy your app!
 Suggested app name `twitoff-yourusername`
 - Debug!
 You'll definitely have to debug some...
   - `heroku log` is your (command line) friend, as is `heroku run` (see below)